 Briefing to the government investigation on research infrastructures

 In May 2020, the Swedish Government initiated an investigation about how to organise and finance Sweden's national research infrastructures.
-(See
+(See this Swedish government's webpage ).

-Given the PETRA III Swedish beamline was build by Sweden, and Swedish researchers also has priviledged access to the PETRA III facility, CeXS considered it important to brief the responsible government investigator, Tobias Krantz.
+Given the PETRA III Swedish beamline was build by Sweden, and Swedish researchers also have priviledged access to the PETRA III facility, CeXS considered it important to brief the responsible government investigator, Tobias Krantz.

 The briefing addressed:

-The history of the Swedish beamline and its complementarity to MAX IV and ESS
+• The history of the Swedish beamline and its complementarity to MAX IV and ESS

-Current research use of PETRA III and how material science research contributes to sustainability
+• Current research use of PETRA III and how material science research contributes to sustainability

 2020